cooper/ferret/doc/Operators.md

     /=

 Alters a value by dividing it by a value.
+At its left must be an assignable variable, property, or other type of lvalue.

 Tokenized as `OP_DIV_A`.